Salem City Municipal Corporation: Elections

 The seats of the mayor, deputy mayor and the Salem Corporation Council have been vacant since 2016.
 As part of the 2022 Tamil Nadu urban civic body elections, the Salem City Municipal Corporation went to polling on 19 February 2022, alongside 20 other municipal corporations of Tamil Nadu, to elect 60 councillors to represent the city's 60 wards; the councillors will choose one amongst themselves as the Mayor of Salem, a historically significant, coveted office.
 The election results were announced on 22 February 2022 by the Tamil Nadu State Election Commission.
 The Dravida Munnetra Kazhagam (DMK) won 48 out of the total 60 wards in Salem, with the other parties in its Secular Progressive Alliance winning 2 seats by Indian National Congress.
 The All India Anna Dravida Munnetra Kazhagam (AIADMK) won 7 seats.
 3 independent candidates won in their respective wards.
 Having secured an absolute majority, the DMK councillors will formally elect the Mayor and the Deputy Mayor on 4 March 2022.

 Emblem

 Salem Corporation is centurion municipality in 1966.
 Centurion municipality became Salem Municipal corporation in 1994.
 After forming municipal corporation unique emblem for corporation is created.
 It is created with city's unique identities in emblem.
-Emblem holds the theme of urbanization of city by including the icons of industries and households.
-It also consists 6 mangoes icon 3 on each side of emblem which indicates famous of the city.
-It also holds the tag line (Nagar Nalam Naadu) which means growth of the country is begins with the growth of the city (tamil நகர் நலம் நாடு).
+The emblem holds the theme of urbanization of the city by including the icons of industries and households.
+It also consists of six mangoes icon, three on each side of the emblem, which indicates the fame of the city.
+It also holds the tag line (Nagar Nalam Naadu) which means the growth of the country begins with the growth of the city (tamil நகர் நலம் நாடு).